Summer Holiday Family Events around Bury St Edmunds, Colchester, Sudbury and Ipswich

 It’s all included if you have National Trust membership, and there’s a tearoom and plenty of space to picnic.
 There are also a few guided park walks running in August if you’re after something a bit more structured.
 There’s more info over on the National Trust website.

-If you are looking for new places to try eating out with children over the Summer, I think sometimes getting that balance right of finding somewhere with good food versus also being family friendly can be tricky – so I’ve also written a guide with our favourite places to eat out as a family in Bury St Edmunds, Sudbury and Colchester here
+If you are looking for new places to try eating out with children over the Summer too, I think sometimes getting that balance right of finding somewhere with good food versus also being family friendly can be tricky – so I’ve also written a guide with our favourite places to eat out as a family in Bury St Edmunds, Sudbury and Colchester here

-Events to Take Children to in Colchester Summer 2025
+Events to Take Children to in Colchester Summer 2026

-Rapture Gaming Festival, Colchester (2nd–3rd August 2025)
+Rapture Gaming Festival, Colchester (1st -2nd August 2026)

 I can’t talk about the summer holidays in Colchester without mentioning Colchester Zoo.
 One of the best family days out we have in East Anglia – if you are planning a trip there this summer then I’ve also written a guide to my top tips for taking Children over in this blog – Taking children to Colchester Zoo